 Though it’s never specifically mentioned in this game, it takes place in a near-futuristic Seattle.
 One of the hints to this is that the Space Needle is visible in one of the opening cutscenes.
 Another clue is that you have to take a ferry to Bremerton.
 Bremerton is a city in western Washington on the other side of the Puget sound that you can reach from Seattle by taking a ferry.
 Another clue is that after getting to the top of the Drake Technologies building, you can travel to a volcano.
 This is likely referring to Mt.
 St. Helens, an active volcano in southern Washington state which famously erupted in 1980 (and again in 2004.)

-For anyone who is unfamiliar with Shadowrun or the cyberpunk genre, this is a great first step.
+For anyone unfamiliar with Shadowrun or the cyberpunk genre, this is a great first step.
 Shadowrun is a well-made, competent RPG that delivers a solid, yet simple story.
-It can get a bit repetitive at times and there is an impulse to want to fight every enemy you come across in order to acquire karma, but it is hardly necessary.
+It can get a bit repetitive at times and there is an impulse to want to fight every enemy you come across to acquire karma, but it is hardly necessary.
 It’s paced well, it matches the theme of the tabletop game well, and it’s satisfying.
-Not only that, there’s a whole Shadowrun universe open to anyone who’s curious.
+Not only that, there’s a whole Shadowrun universe open to anyone curious.

 Final Score: 9/10